Rki009/RiscV-Pi/README.md

 ## Notes
 It takes time ...
 Downloading the gcc repository from git depends on the speed of your internet connection.
 There is about 6GB of files so it will take a while.
 Building a RiscV gcc compiler takes about 2 hours on the Raspberry Pi 4 using all cores.

-Jan 2022: Successful build of RiscV gcc 11.1 for both ELF and Linux.
+Jan 2022: Successful build multilib version of RiscV gcc 11.1 for both ELF and Linux.

 ## RISC-V Links
 Some useful links ...